investindex/Vocab/README.md

 Preet Banerjee’s YouTube channel has a series of short videos which explain investing step by step in basic terms, and I recommend those linked in [this playlist](https://www.youtube.com/watch?v=Arz_9WX-pn0&list=PLENfNwrAryOiK4QF3Ot8PZdZ-Vcx07HAP&index=1).
 Videos 9 and 12 are skipped deliberately, because they contain descriptions that don't apply to the investments in this guide.

-At a higher level of difficulty, [The Plain Bagel](https://www.youtube.com/@ThePlainBagel/videos) is a channel that covers many investment topics with great clarity.
+[The Plain Bagel](https://www.youtube.com/@ThePlainBagel/videos) is a channel that covers many investment topics with great clarity.

-Ben Felix's [channel](https://www.youtube.com/@BenFelixCSI/videos) has an unusual level of technical explanation, while still being very accessible.
-He provides extensive scholarly citations to support his views on investing.
-He also co-hosts a podcast called [The Rational Reminder](https://www.youtube.com/@rationalreminder/videos), where he interviews experts or explores the evidence on a variety of investing topics.
-[Click here](https://www.youtube.com/watch?v=we_7F5N3ByQ) to see a video in which he outlines the basics of investing according to his views.
-The Rational Reminder podcast has a [community forum](https://community.rationalreminder.ca/) with great discussion from well-informed listeners. __The Rational Reminder is my strongest recommendation for information on portfolio management.__

-These three YouTubers are Canadian financial professionals, but nearly all of their advice applies universally.
-Many of their videos are linked throughout the guide.
 [Patrick Boyle](https://www.youtube.com/@PBoyle/videos), a London-based professor and former hedge fund manager, has a great YouTube channel as well.
 His style of investing is far different than the one advocated in this guide, but his videos provide very informed (and funny!) commentary on current events and important issues in financial markets.
 In addition to his regular stream of videos, I recommend [this playlist](https://www.youtube.com/playlist?list=PLHC72UlhAthDJjFF1-bimGHG5Ubjff5cw) of his lectures on portfolio management.

 &nbsp;